thecredibleway/thecredibleway-com/docs/faq/questions/isnt-faith-just-blind-belief-and-for-the-weak.md

 Christian faith - they say it is nothing more than a *blind belief*, a surrender to unreasoned conviction.
 Others say that faith is a mere *psychological crutch for the weak*.
-Critics often suggest that individuals turn to religion not because of truth, but out of a desperate need for comfort or meaning, especially when confronted with suffering, uncertainty, or the vastness of human existence.
+Critics often suggest that individuals turn to religion not because of truth, but out of a desperate need for comfort or meaning, especially when confronted with suffering, uncertainty or the vastness of human existence.
 But is this really an accurate representation of biblical faith?
-Is Christian faith truly blind, or is it a confident trust grounded in evidence, reason and personal experience with the living God?
+Is Christian faith truly blind or is it a confident trust grounded in evidence, reason and personal experience with the living God?

 ## Understanding Biblical Faith